Yoon-Choi/JDKE/README.md

-# JDKE
+# JDKE - web scrapping project
-## Job Description Keyword Extraction project
+## Job Description Keyword Extraction

-### this repository is for the web scrapping project
+### this repository is for web crapping project to extract data from web page